Ahmaud Arbery murder: Killers sentenced to life in prison | DW | 07.01.2022

 A judge in the southern US state of Georgia sentenced three white men to life in prison on Friday for chasing and fatally shooting 25-year-old Ahmaud Arbery in February 2020.

-The father-son duo in the case were handed life sentences without parole — while the third man in the case was given a life sentence, but with an option for parole
+The father and son convicted in the case were handed life sentences without parole — while the third man was given a life sentence, but with a chance for parole

 The sentencing comes after the three men were found guilty in November of murdering Arbery, a Black man who had gone for a run in the neighborhood where he was killed.